 To clean dry erase boards, I usually use a paper towel with a little Windex.
-If that doesn't work, I use a little bit of nail polish remover then wipe it down one more time with Windex.
-It does the trick!

 How do I restore my dry erase board to it's original surface?
 I can no longer erase any markers easily.